 Wherever you decide to go, the beauty of a city break is that you don’t need to make firm plans or draw up fixed itineraries if you don’t want to.
 Instead, you can go with the flow.

-Whether you want to spend your time visiting museums and galleries, eating as much local cuisine as you possibly can, or simply strolling the streets watching life go by, there’s a city break style for everyone.
+Whether you want to spend your time visiting museums and galleries, eating as much local cuisine as you can, or simply strolling the streets watching life go by, there’s a city break for everyone.

 If you like the sound of a city break but would rather stay closer to home, check out our article; 16 of the best UK city breaks.